00tau/qc-addon-for-skyline/README.md

 your template.

 By default, the flow charts of ten peptides are grouped together into one plot each.
-If the template also contains the associated protein accession of each peptide, namely the field `ProteinName`, then all peptides which belong to the same protein accession are grouped into one plot.
+If your report template also contains the associated protein accession of each peptide, namely the field `ProteinName`, then all peptides which belong to the same protein accession are grouped into one plot.

 Before the calculation of the mean and standard deviations of each flow chart, the software will do some outlier detection of your data, namely [Grubbs' test